gymprecice/tutorials/CONTRIBUTING.md

 **Note:** You might have to run `pre-commit run --all-files` a few times since formatting tool formats the code initially and fails the first time.

+**Note:** We do not check or enforce format/style/type/docstring for Python scripts that define controllers (e.g. `ppo_controller.py`) in our tutorials.

 ## License

-By contributing to Gym-preCICE and its tutorials, you agree that your contributions will be licensed under the [Gym-preCICE LICENSE](https://github.com/gymprecice/gymprecice/blob/main/LICENSE).
+By contributing to Gym-preCICE and its tutorials, you agree that your contributions will be licensed under [the LICENSE file](https://github.com/gymprecice/tutorials/blob/main/LICENSE) in the root directory of this source tree.